eclipsesource/cdtcloud-deploymentserver/packages/device-connector/README.md

 1. Set the **env** variables for the Deployment Server Connection (you can use the [Docker env](../../.docker/device-connector/env) file)
 2. Run the `./cdtcloud` script from the root directory
-3. Select *docker* to run the docker tools
+3. Select _docker_ to run the docker tools
-4. Enter the command `start:connector:d` to start the server
+4. Enter the command `start:connector:d` to start the service
-5. You can use the *docker* section to attach and kill containers as well
+5. You can use the _docker_ section to attach and kill containers as well

 ### Adding support for additional devices